-Policy Name: RESIGNATION POLICY NO 2.1 10
+Policy Name: RESIGNATION POLICY NO 2.10

 Policy Location: S:\admin\Compliance & Board & Agency Policies

-Date of Adoption: Approved by Children's Aid Society Board of Directors on 11/09/09
+Date of Adoption: Approved by Children's Aid Society Board of Directors of on 11/09/09

 Effective Date: 11/09/09

-Date(s) of Revision: 9/13/21, 2/27/24
+Date(s) of Revision: 9/13/21

 References:

 Employees are required to give two weeks' notice of the intent to terminate employment.
 Vacation leave may be used with permission of the supervisor during the notice period.
-Personal days may not be used during a resignation period nor is the employee eligible to receive or use any Staff Retention Perks once written notice has been given of the intent to terminate their employment.
-The Executive Director must give 28-day notice of the intent to terminate employment.
+Personal days may not be used during a resignation period.
+The Executive Director must give a 28 day notice of the intent to terminate employment.